• Skip to primary navigation

 Articles contain affiliate links.
 For more information on affiliate links, click here

-Hello, August!
-It’s time for nursing students to gear up and start their fall nursing school semester.
-To kick it off, let’s dig into some practical tips to help ease the learning curve and how to pass nursing school exams.
-We’ve already discussed prerequisites for Nursing School so now let’s talk how to pass nursing school exams.
+Nursing school is full of different kinds of exams.
+Let’s dig into some practical tips to help ease the learning curve.
+We’ve already discussed prerequisites for nursing school, so now let’s talk how to pass nursing school exams.

 • HESI